beccadax/WebResponder/README.md

 -------------------------

-A middleware stack is an abstraction layer between an in-process web server and a web framework; it also allows processing steps, called middleware, to be shared between different frameworks.
+A middleware stack is an abstraction layer between an in-process web server and a web framework; it also allows processing steps, called helper responders in WebResponder, to be shared between different frameworks.

 If you're familiar with other open-source web app stacks, Ruby's [Rack](https://github.com/rack/rack) and Node.js's